 ARCOS

-ARCOS is a computational method to detect and quantify collective phenomena.
-The algorithm was designed with the signaling of epithelial cells in mind however it is also applicable to other systems even outside of the realm of cell biology.
+ARCOS is a computational method to detect and quantify collective, spatio-temporally correlated phenomena.
+The algorithm identifies and tracks spatial clusters in time-lapse images.
+Although designed to analyze signalling phenomena in biological cells or cell collectives, it is applicable to other systems even outside of the realm of cell biology.

-If you use this method in your research, please cite our paper:
+If you use this method in your research, please cite our papers:

 @article{10.1083/jcb.202207048,